utilitywarehouse/manifest-checkers/README.md

 A collection of applications used to help build and check Kubernetes manifests at Utility Warehouse.

+This application is developed in the open, but note that it is developed specifically for our needs.

 ## `kustomize-build-dirs`

 kustomize-build-dirs takes a list of filenames, and for each one walks up the